First Division clubs may take legal action over Shamrock Rovers B

 Cabinteely came into the league in 2015 after Shamrock Rovers had abandoned its previous attempt at using a B team in the first division to develop young players, but the club’s academy is far better resourced now and they see the move as having considerable benefits.

-Longford chairman Jim Hanley says that the experience of that 2014 season does not help as other clubs “know how little support they bring and so every budget will be affected”; but, he insists, “the bigger issue is the integrity of this league.
+Longford chairman Jim Hanley said that the experience of that 2014 season does not help as other clubs “know how little support they bring and so every budget will be affected”; but, he insisted, “the bigger issue is the integrity of this league.
 It feels as though the entire thing is being downgraded, turned into a development league, just to suit their needs.”

 All insisted that they would prefer to proceed on the basis of a nine-team division despite the challenges involved.